C3ETH/c3eth-template/README/en/README.md

 Navigate to your repositories setting and under the settings tab select `pages`.
 From there you will want to select the deployed `website` branch and click save.
 ## Issue template Forums
 Issues can be used to send feedback to the team for further development.
-In the `config.tomol` under `congfig/_default` you will see a parameters section named `[params.ui.feedback]` with the enabled `true` by default.
+In the `config.tomol` under `congfig/_default` you will see a parameters section named `[params.ui.feedback]` with the enabled `false` by default.
 Note that there are two conditions for each button: a link for `no` and a link for `yes`.
 You can change the link to specifically use custom templates or leave them at the default prompting the user to choose a forum from the issue templates.

 ## Edit Website Documents